kopecmark/Personal-Portfolio-Website/README.md

-# Fwep.io
+# Mark Kopec Personal Portfolio

 ## Acknowledgments
-Special thanks to Brittany Chiang (https://brittanychiang.com/) for providing the inspiration and skeleton for this portfolio site of mine.
+Special thanks to Brittany Chiang (https://brittanychiang.com/) for providing the inspiration and skeleton for this portfolio site.

 ## 🚀 Quick Start